pouya-neuro/pouya-neuro/README.md

 - 👋 Hi, I’m @pouya-neuro
-- 👀 I’m interested in AI.
+- 👀 I’m interested in consciousness and in causal modelling aand inference.
-- 💞️ I’m looking to collaborate on AI research projects focusing on the theoretical side of AI.
+- 💞️ I’m open to collaborations in the fields above.
 - 📫 How to reach me pouyaneuro@gmail.com

 <!---